 Step 3: Add Text Context

-On the same Documents page, you'll see a text input field.
-Use this to add any extra context the Extractor should know — things that aren't in the documents.
+In the same upload box, you can type any extra context Dora should know — things that aren't in the documents.
 For example:

 "Client is 42, spouse is 39.
 Two kids ages 8 and 11."